Oitomi teapots and kettles (history, manufacture, use and care).

 One box at a time.

-Even with established Japanese companies like Oitomi, your ironware is made similarly to smaller bespoke companies.
+Even with established Japanese companies like Oitomi, your ironware resembles smaller bespoke

 Iron is hand-poured into every mold.